 Lamborghini, the iconic Italian automaker, has collaborated with the motorcycle manufacturer Ducati to produce a few limited-edition motorcycles.
 These motorcycles have been inspired by Lamborghini’s supercar designs and imbued with motorcycle producer expertise.

-O yes, there is a Lamborghini bike, although not many were made, but it did exist, and it wasn’t even built in Italy, but in France, by Boxer Bikes in Toulouse.
+Oh yes, there is a Lamborghini bike, although not many were made, it did exist, and it wasn’t even built in Italy, but in France, by Boxer Bikes in Toulouse.

 The Lamborghini bike was considered to be one of the very best in the world, together with the legendary Bimota make, which was also a European company, not a Japanese one by the way.

-The gold-plated (actually ‘Cadmium plated’) brake callipers ware made by the well known Brembo crafts person.
+The gold-plated (actually ‘Cadmium plated’) brake calipers ware made by the well-known Brembo craftsperson.

 An order list of 50 units was accepted, and in 1986 the production of the Lamborghini bike was started in the Boxer Bikes workshop.
 They intended to build 100 units a year, and each of them would cost about $13,500, but for this kind of money you bought the best available, besides, a Bimota was in the same price range, and if you owned a Lamborghini car, you should buy a bike too.

 Ducati Streetfighter V4 Lamborghini: This motorcycle has a 1,103 cc engine with 153 kW of power and 123 Nm of torque.
 The engine is a Desmosedici Stradale V4 with 4 valves per cylinder and liquid cooling, which is matched with a 6-speed gearbox equipped with a Ducati Quick Shift.
 The bike is designed after the Lamborghini Huracán STO and it features Lamborghini-inspired elements, premium components, and special carbon fiber parts.
 It was produced in a limited series of 630+63 units.